 Founded by a group of cartoonists, collectors and enthusiasts in 2006, The Cartoon Museum preserves the best of British cartoons, caricatures, comics and animation.

-Oliver Preston, chair of the Cartoon Museum said “Sam Jacob Studio’s design brings a real sense of fun and vibrancy to the visitor experience.
+‘Moving to a permanent home just off Oxford Street is very exciting for The Cartoon Museum.
+With important collections of cartoons, caricatures and comics, the collection is an important part of Britains’s heritage.
+Sam Jacob’s unique design has created a vibrant, creative and fun museum space from scratch.
 It has always been our aim to send people out of the museum happier than when they came in.
-Sam Jacob is really helping us to achieve this aim.
 We look forward to continuing to animate the cultural landscape of London.”